Anish87/anish87.github.io/Signals/Function.SqSignalBase.Connect.md

 # Description

-Count all occurrences of a speciffic slot.
+Count all occurrences of a specific slot.

 # Specifications